-The expanded functions dental auxiliary (EFDA) technology program prepares one for a career as an advanced dental professional employed by private dental offices, dental clinics and public health facilities.
+The expanded functions dental auxiliary (EFDA) technology program prepares you for a career as an advanced dental professional working in private dental offices, dental clinics and public health facilities.

 Enrollment in the EFDA program is limited.
 Admission is offered to eligible applicants on a space available basis.
 The EFDA program requires a separate application; admission to the College does not automatically mean acceptance into the EFDA program.

 You can start with a expanded functions dental auxiliary certificate, taking classes that directly apply to the associate degree in expanded functions dental auxiliary:

 - Demonstrate thorough patient treatment that includes accurate and efficient placement of dental restorative materials.

 - Demonstrate consistent utilization of ethical judgment in professional practices.